Depression affects as many as 1 in 5 people in the world (1).

 Difficulty Coping with Long-term Gut Symptoms:

-You don’t need a lot of referenced studies to understand that if your gut is constantly irritated, or if running to the bathroom takes over your daily life, or you associate eating food with bloating, constipation, pain or discomfort.
+You don’t need a lot of referenced studies to understand if your gut is constantly irritated, if running to the bathroom takes over your daily life, or if you associate eating food with bloating, constipation, pain, or discomfort.